AMNatty/plutoengine/plutocommandparser/README.md

 ## Description

 PlutoCommandParser is an attempt to streamline my previous attempts at command parsers.
-Its main goal is to provide a streamlined and flexible tokenizer, parser and evaluator for a simple user-friendly CLI-like language called `PlutoCmd`.
+Its main goal is to provide a modular and flexible tokenizer, parser and evaluator for a simple user-friendly CLI-like language called `PlutoCmd`.

 ## Goals